Border Patrol Chief: Sexist Facebook posts ‘inappropriate’

 Carla Provost said in a statement Monday that any employee who violated standards will be held accountable.
 ProPublica published a report on the group that comprises about 9,500 current and former employees.
 There are about 20,000 active Border Patrol agents.

-Group members posted graphic doctored images of U.S. Senator Alexandria Ocasio-Cortez, a New York Democrat.
+Group members posted graphic doctored images of U.S. Representative Alexandria Ocasio-Cortez, a New York Democrat.
 Other posts refer to Ocasio-Cortez and Rep. Veronica Escobar, of Texas, in sexually explicit ways.
 One member encouraged agents to throw burritos at them during a facility tour Monday.

 The assistant commissioner of the office of professional responsibility says the “disturbing social media activity” is being investigated.